 Business Planning for Arkansas Businesses

-The Deborah Sexton Law Office will also provide you with advice on difficult decisions regarding what will happen with your business upon your retirement, death, or disability.
+Wilcox Attorneys, PA will also provide you with advice on difficult decisions regarding what will happen with your business upon your retirement, death, or disability.
 Unfortunately, many business owners do not consider a plan for how they will leave their business.
 Without a comprehensive plan, your family could be forced to sell the business or its assets when you die.

 Planning how you will exit from your business is an important part of your estate and retirement planning.
 Proper planning now can provide you with retirement income, reduced income and estate taxes and peace of mind for the future.